carpentries-incubator/julia-novice/_episodes/02-REPL.md

 > Use the shell mode to start nano and save your first `.jl` file {: .challenge}

-Finally there is the package mode that is entered with <kbd>]</kbd> which is used for package management, which will be covered later on.
+Finally there is the package mode that is entered with `]` which is used for package management, which will be covered later on.
-To exit the shell or pkg mode use <kbd>backspace</kbd>.
+To exit the shell or pkg mode use `backspace`.

 {% include links.md %}